Guest House (TV series): John Rambo

 John Rambo (played by Afzal Khan) is the janitor of the guest house.
 He is an illiterate person and belongs to a village in the suburbs of the city.
 He is simple and honest and has very high self-esteem.
 He never accepts any tips and feels offended when they are offered.
 He can be easily persuaded into anything if he feels it is morally right.
 In one episode, he goes on a mission against pollution and is beaten when he tries to stop a pop concert to prevent noise pollution.

 He is obsessed with Hollywood action movies, the Rambo series in particular, and wants to be an action film hero.
 Many guests have tried to exploit his ambition for movies, often costing him financial losses.
 He wears a sleeveless black T-shirt with a skull and crossbones and a pair of loose orange pajamas.
 He has a butterfly tattoo on each arm.

 He has a strange style of introducing himself.
-He crosses his arms, keeping them at a small distance from his body, poses his head at an angle to his torso and says this English-language sentence in the local accent: "My name is Rambo Rambo, John Rambo, Silver Stallone, Cockroach Killer".
-He always mispronounces "Sylvester Stallone" as "Silver Stallone".
+He crosses his arms, keeping them at a small distance from his body, poses his head at an angle to his torso, and says this English-language sentence in the local accent: "My name is Rambo Rambo, John Rambo, Silver Stallone, Cockroach Killer."
+He always mispronounces "Sylvester Stallone" as "Silver Stallone."
 When he is excited, he adds "After Kar" at the beginning of his signature sentence.
 This is a combination of "After All" and "Aakhir Kar" (Urdu: آخر کار).
-Both of these phrases have the same meanings in English and Urdu respectively.
+Both of these phrases have the same meanings in English and Urdu, respectively.

 He always wears a janitor's wiper like a rifle on his back.
-His well-intentioned misadventures and indulgence into the private lives of the guests often put him in trouble with Mr. Shameem, and Mrs. Shameem comes to his rescue, who has sisterly affection for him.
+His well-intentioned misadventures and indulgence in the private lives of the guests often put him in trouble with Mr. Shameem, and Mrs. Shameem comes to his rescue, who has sisterly affection for him.

 He has a fiancée named Jeeran who lives in his village.
 He often daydreams about her, while working.

 Rambo, after giving his best performance in Guest House, became very popular in Pakistan and then suddenly became a Lollywood star and played many lead and supporting roles in Pakistani movies.

-During his successful film career, he proposed to his fellow actress Sahiba (daughter of the famous actress Nisho) and later married her.
+During his successful film career, he proposed to his fellow actress Sahiba (the daughter of the famous actress Nisho) and later married her.
 Now she is known as Sahiba Afzal in the Pakistani film industry.

 Bao Naveed

-Naveed (played by Nasir Iqbal) is the Manager of the guest house.
+Naveed (played by Nasir Iqbal) is the manager of the guest house.
+Nasir Iqbal also performed Lala Peshori and Mr. Guide (very popular characters) of Kaliyan and Uncle Sargam shows.
+Nowadays he is living in Dallas, Texas.
+He is now started a you tube channel (visit America - Nasir Iqbal).
+He won the best supporting actor award from Pakistan Television in 1999.